Nevada Outdoor Education and Recreation Grant Program

 When are applications due?

-During the feedback period (August 1 – August 30, 2023), you may submit an application for review by NDOR staff and incorporate those suggestions and feedback into your final application.
+During the feedback period (August 1 – August 30, 2024), you may submit an application for review by NDOR staff and incorporate that feedback into your final application.
+To submit for feedback, email your application materials to NOERgrant@ndor.nv.gov with the subject line “[Your organization name] NOER application for feedback” during the feedback period.

 For more grant timeline information, please see the Grant Manual page 3.